 Plantar plate injuries do not produce any long-term effects, as long as it is properly diagnosed and appropriately treated.
 However, the condition can worsen unless causative factors are not addressed.

-The assistance of a sports medicine professional is important in the treatment of plantar plate injuries.
+The assistance of a podiatrist is important in the treatment of plantar plate injuries.
 Initially, they can assist in diagnosing the problem and establishing its severity.
 From this, an appropriate treatment plan will be developed.
 This may involve initial activity modification, icing, anti-inflammatory medications, taping and the correction of biomechanical abnormalities using orthoses.
-The sports medicine professional will also be able to assess and determine why you developed a plantar plate injury and address this during your recovery to prevent a re-occurrence when you return to full participation.
+A podiatrist will also be able to assess and determine why you developed a plantar plate injury and address this during your recovery to prevent a re-occurrence when you return to full participation.